""

 A number of first-year seminar courses are available to help new students understand academic programs, access student services, and develop time management and study skills.

 Global health students learn to take a broad, planetary-scale perspective, and apply it to challenges at community, state, national, and international levels.
 This big-picture perspective is interwoven through nearly all aspects of the global health major, including classes, capstone experiences, lab opportunities, and internships.
-Global health field experiences, which range from one week to a full semester, expose students first-hand to complex global health challenges in diverse settings, and give them the opportunity to learn from community members and practitioners who are working to address these issues.
+Global health field experiences, which range from one week to a full semester, expose students first-hand to complex global health challenges in diverse settings and give them the opportunity to learn from community members and practitioners who are working to address these issues.
 Students can explore studying abroad as a Global Health major by utilizing the Global Health Major Advising Page.
 Students work with their advisor and the CALS study abroad office to identify appropriate programs.

 Students who attend Student Orientation, Advising, and Registration (SOAR) with the College of Agricultural and Life Sciences have the option to declare this major at SOAR.
-Students may otherwise declare after beginning their undergraduate studies at UW-Madison (see Entering the College).
-For more information, contact the advisor listed on the Advising and Careers tab.
+Students may otherwise declare after they have begun their undergraduate studies.
+For more information, contact the advisor listed in the Contact Box for the major.

 Current UW-Madison students in other schools and colleges interested in completing an additional (“double”) major in Global Health should consult with a global health advisor.
-Advisor contact information is found on the Advising and Careers tab.
+Advisor contact information is found on the advising and careers tab.

 Students cannot earn both the Global Health certificate and the Global Health major.
 Additionally, students declared in the Global Health major cannot earn the Health and the Humanities certificate.